 On the other hand, if the title does relate back to the date of death, the devisee may file the original homestead application for the first year available after the certificate of transfer is issued and may file a late application for the preceding year, if applicable.
 Two examples illustrate this principle.
-Assume that the decedent dies in November 2012, and that the devisee of the residence under the will was living in the residence at the time of the decedent's death, continues to live there, and otherwise qualifies for the homestead exemption.
-If the certificate of transfer is issued in May 2014, the devisee may file the original exemption application for 2014 with a late application for 2013 by the first Monday in June 2014.
-If the certificate of transfer is issued in July 2014, the devisee may file the original exemption application for 2015 with a late application for 2014 by the first Monday in June 2015.
-The devisee cannot file a late application for 2013 because the certificate of transfer the filing deadline (the first Monday in June 2014).
+Assume that the decedent dies in November 2015, and that the devisee of the residence under the will was living in the residence at the time of the decedent's death, continues to live there, and otherwise qualifies for the homestead exemption.
+If the certificate of transfer is issued in May 2017, the devisee may file the original exemption application for 2017 with a late application for 2016 by December 31, 2017.
+If the certificate of transfer is issued in January 2018, the devisee may file the original exemption application for 2018 with a late application for 2017 by December 31, 2018.
+The devisee cannot file a late application for 2016 because the certificate of transfer was issued after the filing deadline (December 31, 2017, as a late application).